GP-Stanley/tech264_python/learning_git/first_git_repo_instructions.md

 * `git push -u origin main`: is used to push your local 'main' branch to the remote repository and set it as the upstream branch.

 ## Changes in PyCharm
-* Red: Not tracked.
+* `Red`: Not tracked.
-* Green: Staged.
+* `Green`: Staged.
-* White: Commited and no changes.
+* `White`: Commited and no changes.
-* Blue: Commited and in modified status.
+* `Blue`: Commited and in modified status.
+* `Orange`: signifies that the file is unversioned, meaning it exists in your project but has not been tracked by the version control system. (e.g., not tracked by Git)

 Learn Git Branching: https://learngitbranching.js.org/